Hodapp87/contextual/README.md

 * Stopping rendering on grammars that don't converge (e.g. limiting recursion depth or number of primitives)
 * Support for separate stroke and fill, and perhaps thickness
+* Bring the 'starting' color out of the backend-specific code
 * Better colorspace than "plain" RGB.
 [colour](https://hackage.haskell.org/package/colour) can probably help here.
 Alongside this: A saner way of specifying colors.